-- Click the eye icon next to a shape(s) listing on the Pane (highlighted in red within Figure 7) to make it invisible, click again to toggle the visibility.
+- Click the eye icon next to a shape(s) listing on the Pane to make it invisible, as shown highlighted in red within Figure 7.
+Click it again to toggle the visibility.

 Figure 7: Hide/show the shape in the Pane

-- Click the Show All and Hide All buttons located at the top-left of the list within the Selection Pane (see Figure 8) to show or hide all the shapes on a slide.
+- Click the Show All / Hide All buttons located at the top-left of the list within the Selection Pane (see Figure 8) to show / hide all the shapes on a slide.

 Figure 8: Show All/Hide All buttons